drug-design/course/docs/chapters/stereochemistry.md

 #### Threo

-In the following molecule the two chiral centers are both S, therefore this isomer is threo.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/threo-7071e120'><i class='fa fa-play' aria-hidden='true'></i></button>In the following molecule the two chiral centers are both S, therefore this isomer is threo.
 *[isomer]: Isomers are compounds with the same chemical formula but different 2D-structures

 ![](https://media.drugdesign.org/course/stereochemistry/2_5_2_1.png){: loading=lazy }
 #### Erythro

-In the following molecule one chiral center is R and the other S, this isomer is erythro.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/erythro-af262df5'><i class='fa fa-play' aria-hidden='true'></i></button>In the following molecule one chiral center is R and the other S, this isomer is erythro.
 *[isomer]: Isomers are compounds with the same chemical formula but different 2D-structures

 ![](https://media.drugdesign.org/course/stereochemistry/2_5_3_1.png){: loading=lazy }
 ### Other Examples of Chiral Molecules: Example 1

-Chirality does not have to be associated only with sp3 carbon atoms.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/other-examples-chiral-molecules-example-1-49b475ea'><i class='fa fa-play' aria-hidden='true'></i></button>Chirality does not have to be associated only with sp3 carbon atoms.
 In the following pages we present different types of chiral molecules.
 In the example shown below we have a molecule with a quaternary nitrogen with two possible enantiomers: R and S.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[enantiomers]: Enantiomers are pairs of stereoisomers that are mirror images of one other